KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 necessary to add the name of the main program file manually to the Makefile.

-.. _Map:
+.. _Log:

 ============
-The map file
+The log file
 ============

-The map file :file:`ROOT.map` contains a summary of all the functions, subroutines and data structures defined in the code file, plus a summary of the numbering and category of the species involved.
+The log file :file:`ROOT.log` contains a summary of all the functions, subroutines and data structures defined in the code file, plus a summary of the numbering and category of the species involved.